The 13 Best Cloud Storage for Photographers in 2025

-Cloud storage is a safer option to keep your hard-earned photographs safe and secure compared to a hard drive.
+Cloud storage for photographers is a safer option to keep your hard-earned photographs safe and secure compared to a hard drive.
 However, it could be challenging to select one cloud service among so many options.
+As photographers work with high-resolution photographs, they always stay in need more space.
+Along with that, they have to maintain the safety of their hard-earned photographs.

 1. Microsoft OneDrive

-OneDrive Cloud Storage
+OneDrive Cloud Storage for Photographers

 OneDrive is an excellent choice for Windows users as it is integrated with Windows 10 and works very smoothly.
-Windows users don’t have to download any additional apps to access OneDrive as it is in-built into the system.
+Windows users don’t have to download any additional apps to access OneDrive as it is built into the system.

-It has amazing features like automatic file upload, a great file sharing functionality, a voice search option through Cortana, recognizing photographs that help to add tags, organizing photographs maintaining the dates and events, and so on.
+It has amazing features like automatic file upload, a great file sharing functionality, a voice search option through Cortana, recognizing photographs that help to add tags, organizing photographs, maintaining the dates and events, and so on.
+Another amazing feature is that you can create a personal vault folder for extra safety, which cannot be unlocked without verifying two-factor authentication.
+Even though it is made especially for Windows users, it is supported on iOS and Android too.
+However, you would need to install the OneDrive App for that.

-Pricing Categories:
+Pricing Categories

 They offer both free and paid services.
-The free version limit is 5GB.
-And paid version has different ranges like standalone, personal, and family plans which may cost from $1.99 to $9.99/month.
-They also offer a Business plan (annual subscription) which costs $5 to $12.50 user/month.
+The free version limit is 5 GB.
+The paid version has different ranges like standalone, personal, and family plans, which may cost from $1.99 to $9.99/month.
+They also offer a Business plan (annual subscription) which costs $5 to $12.50 per user/month.
+You have to link your credit or debit card with your PayPal or Microsoft account for the payment.

 ProsCons